-Let's take a look at some practical aspects of trainees' status.
+Let's take a look at some practical elements of being a Blue Book trainee.

-You will receive a job description covering the tasks you will be responsible for during your traineeship.
-You should receive this job description before you are asked to accept the traineeship offer.
+You will receive a job description that sets out your tasks as a trainee.
+Please carefully read this job description before you accept the traineeship offer.

-The living allowance does not fall under the special tax regulations that apply to servants of the European Communities.
-At the end of the traineeship, the Traineeships Office will provide a financial declaration on the amounts received.
+The grant does not fall under the special tax regulations that apply to EU civil servants.
+At the end of the traineeship, the Traineeships Office will provide a declaration of the total grant received.
 Consult the tax authorities in your country of residence regarding how and if your allowances will be taxed.

-Although you are not required to open a bank account in the country where you are a trainee, it is recommended and may prove cheaper and more convenient.
+Although you are not required to open a bank account in the country of your traineeship, we recommend you to do so.
+It may prove to be cheaper and more convenient.

 Working at the Commission

 There is no official dress code at the Commission.
-However, you are expected to dress smartly.
+However, you are expected to dress professionally.